SaudBinGhushayan/Udacity-Intro-to-Machine-Learning/README.md

 Project 3 :Unsupervised Machine Learning
 -----------------------------------
-In this project I was able to identify a customer segment for a mail-order company using population data
+In this project I was able to identify a customer segment for a mail-order company based on a population data